-In 2007, Aaron moved to Husch Blackwell LLP where he focused on complex, multi-million dollar business transactions involving commercial finance and continued to assist the appellate practice group with appellate briefs.
-In 2010, Aaron began teaching legal research and writing at his alma mater and served as Assistant Clinical Professor of Law through 2014.
-While a professor, Aaron taught students to draft documents that would be used in preparation for trial and on arguing before both appellate and trial courts.
-Aaron also presented at multiple legal writing conferences across the United States on topics such as the use of public policy to strengthen legal writing and analysis in appellate briefs.
+Later, Aaron moved to Husch Blackwell LLP where he helped negotiate large commercial multi-million dollar business transactions.
+In 2010, Aaron began teaching legal research and writing at his alma mater, where he served as a Professor of Law through 2014.
+As a law professor, Aaron taught students to draft documents used in all stages of litigation—in trial and on appeal.
+Aaron also presented at multiple legal writing conferences across the United States on multiple legal research and writing topics.

-Aaron spends much time serving the community and has actively served people through the following organizations: the United Methodist Church of the Resurrection (2004-present); KC LEGAL (Kansas City LEsbian, Gay, and Allied Lawyers) (Co-Founder and Vice President, 2007-2010; Board of Directors, 2007-2010 and 2014-present); Della Lamb Community Services and Della Lamb Elementary Charter School (Board of Directors, 2007-2010 and Chair, Marketing Committee); Aaron was also selected as a member of The Missouri Bar’s 2007-2008 Leadership Academy, served on the Young Lawyers Section Board of Directors of the Kansas City Metropolitan Bar Association (KCMBA) from 2008-2010, and as Vice-Chair of the KCMBA Tort Law Committee from 2015-present, and is a member of Missouri Association of Trial Attorneys (MATA), Missouri’s preeminent plaintiffs’ bar association.
+Aaron spends as much time as he can serving the community.
+He served on the Board of Directors of Della Lamb Community Services and Della Lamb Elementary Charter School Board of Directors and chaired the Marketing Committee from 2007-2010.
+Aaron was also selected as a member of The Missouri Bar’s 2007-2008 Leadership Academy, and he served on the Young Lawyers Section Board of Directors of the Kansas City Metropolitan Bar Association (KCMBA) from 2008-2010.

 Areas of Practice